 The M.C.
-Sisters live a very simple lifestyle without television, radio or items of convenience.
+Sisters live a very simple lifestyle without television, radio, or items of convenience.
 They neither smoke nor drink alcohol.
 They are permitted to visit their families every ten years.
-A sister’s few possessions include: three saris (one to wear, one to wash, one for special occasions): two or three cotton habits; a rope cincture; a pair of sandals; a crucifix and a rosary.
-They also have a plate, a set of cutlery, a cloth napkin, a canvas bag and a prayer book.
-In cold countries, sisters may own a cardigan and other articles suited to the local climate such as a coat, scarf and closed shoes.
+A Sister’s few possessions include: three saris (one to wear, one to wash, one for special occasions); two or three cotton habits; a rope cincture; a pair of sandals; a crucifix; and a rosary.
+They also have a plate, a set of cutlery, a cloth napkin, a canvas bag, and a prayer book.
+In cold countries, sisters may own a cardigan and other articles suited to the local climate, such as a coat, scarf, and closed shoes.

-The Missionaries of Charity at St. Agnes
+The Missionaries of Charity at St. Agnes 225-383-8367

-In 1985, Bishop Ott, with the kind approval of St. Agnes Church Pastor, Fr.
-Spriggs, gave the former St. Agnes Elementary School building to Mother Teresa.
+In 1985, Bishop Stanley Ott invited Mother Teresa to bring some of her Sisters to care for the poor in Baton Rouge.
+With the kind approval of St. Agnes Church’s pastor, Fr.
+John Spriggs, Bishop Ott leased the former St. Agnes elementary school building to Mother Teresa.
 Mother had brought Sr. Priscilla, the Regional Superior, and four M.C.s to open the new foundation in Baton Rouge.
-The names of the first four sisters were Sr. Deepam (superior), Sr. Maria Seraphino, Sr. Thomas More and Sr. Scholastica.
+The names of the first four Sisters were Sr. Deepam (superior), Sr. Maria Seraphino, Sr. Thomas More, and Sr. Scholastica.

-Our apostolate at this time includes:
+Their apostolate at this time includes:

-The Lay Missionaries of Charity are a third order of the M.C. family and were founded in Rome in 1986 by Fr.
-Sebastian, M.C..
-They are a group of lay persons who take vows of poverty, conjugal chastity and obedience and who follow a rule of life of dedicated prayer and who live according to the spirit of St. Teresa of Calcutta within their families.
-They meet for adoration in the Sister’s Chapel twice a month.
+The Lay Missionaries of Charity are a third order of the M.C. family, founded in Rome in 1986 by Fr.
+Sebastian, M.C.
+The L.M.C.s take vows of poverty, conjugal chastity, obedience, and to give “wholehearted free service to the poorest of the poor.”
+They follow a rule of dedicated prayer and of living according to the spirit of St. Teresa of Calcutta within their families.
+They meet for adoration in the Sisters’ chapel twice a month.